SrijanBadhya/Debsoc/Running the PES Debsoc.md

 69. This House Would upload their consciousness to the cloud at the point of death

 Uploading one's consciousness to the cloud refers to the process of transferring a person's mind, thoughts, and identity into a digital space, allowing them to exist as a non-physical entity.
 Individuals who undergo this process lose all physical capabilities, including sensation and mobility, but can continue to think, communicate, and interact with the living through digital interfaces.
-This digital existence is persistent as long as the system supporting it remains functional and as long as others choose to engage with it
+This digital existence is persistent as long as the system supporting it remains functional and as long as others choose to engage with it.